Crabbox docs

 proxmox guest bootstrap exit=...

-The VM booted and the guest agent ran, but apt/bootstrap failed.
+SSH connected and the bootstrap ran but failed (typically an apt-get error).
 SSH into a kept lease if available, or check the Proxmox task and guest logs.